marvinRantschl/NinjaFrogAdventure/README.md

 # NinjaFrogAdventure
 2D Platformer Game: Ninja Frog Adventure.

-Controlls:
-  Move: Arrow Keys OR WASD
-  Jump: Space
-  Exit: Escape
+Use Arrow Keys to Move, Space to Jump and Escape to Exit.